antpass79/graphql-for-coffee-machine/README.md

 Coffee Machine has different components:

+- coffee-machine is the front for taking coffee
-- coffee-machine is the front end
+- coffee-dashboard is the front end for creating custom coffee
 - graph-gateway manages data from queries and mutations